-I am a sociologist with a PhD from the University of Wisconsin–Madison.
-I am currently a Post-doctoral Fellow in the Dept. of Community and Environmental Sociology at the University of Wisconsin-Madison.
-I am co-founder and partner of Qualitative Health Research Consultants, LLC.
+I am an Assistant Professor of Sociology at Drexel University.
+I was previously a Postdoctoral Fellow in the Dept. of Community and Environmental Sociology at the University of Wisconsin-Madison and completed my PhD from the University of Wisconsin–Madison.
+I am also co-founder and partner of Qualitative Health Research Consultants, LLC.

 My book, Boystown, is in press with University of Chicago Press for Fall 2016.
 Based on three years of ethnography in Chicago’s gay neighborhood, Boystown examines the importance of sex to queer communities.
 Boystown is trading its radical sexual culture for normality, transforming into a “gay disneyland” through heritage commodification by business owners.
 The “sexy communities” that embody radical sexuality foster racial diversity by building sexual kinship through ritual moments of collective effervescence, what I call "naked intimacy."
 Boystown is about the power of sex to connect across racial boundaries, the commodification of gay male culture, and the "intersectional knot" that supports respectability.
 I wrote Boystown in a creative nonfiction style that allows sociologists, their students, and lay readers to learn from Boystown’s queer lessons.

 I am also lead author on a co-authored textbook on qualitative methods, An Invitation to Qualitative Fieldwork, published with Routledge.
 Unlike many qualitative methods books, we bridge the “how-to” and “why-to” with exercises to actually show how to create key documents like interview guides and practice skills like participant observation.
 We focus on the interacting logics within projects: the voice of participants, the voice of the academic community, and the researcher’s voice.